simphony/simphony-common/doc/source/cuds_definition.rst

 .. rubric:: Snapshot principle

-All CUDS containers (native or proxy based) are owners of their data and will always return cuds components that container copy (snapshot) of the internal data representation.
-As a result running comparing the information of an item extracted with a ``get`` operation before and after a simulation run is not expected to hold the information.
+All CUDS containers (native or proxy based) are owners of their data and will always return components that contain a copy (snapshot) of the internal data representation.
+As a result, the information of an item extracted with a ``get`` operation before and after a simulation run is not expected to be the same.
 The snapshot principle also means that the returned CUDS items do not depend anymore on the container instance they where extracted from.

 CUDS Items
 ----------